Grades are available after classes end. See the calendar for specific dates.

-Students are entitled to an explanation of their grades if they believe a calculation or clerical error has occurred; however, they should be careful not to harass instructors.
+Students may ask for an explanation of their grades if they believe a calculation or clerical error has occurred; however, they should be careful not to harass instructors.
 Please see Expectations, Your Grades, for a detailed explanation of our student conduct policy regarding grades.

 Potential and Admitted Degree Candidates and Premedical Program Students

 The following scale is used to calculate the grade point average (GPA) for degree program applicants and candidates as well as premedical program students using a 4-point scale: A=4.0, A–=3.67, B+=3.33, B=3.0, B–=2.67, C+=2.33, C=2.0, C–=1.67, D+=1.33, D=1.0, D–=0.67, E=0, WD=0, RQ=0, EXD=0.